notinecrafter/cisco.ios/docs/cisco.ios.ios_command_module.rst

 -----

 .. note::
-   - Tested against Cisco IOSXE Version 17.3 on CML.
+   - Tested against IOS 15.6
    - This module works with connection ``network_cli``.
 See https://docs.ansible.com/ansible/latest/network/user_guide/platform_ios.html
    - For more information on using Ansible to manage network devices see the :ref:`Ansible Network Guide <network_guide>`
    - For more information on using Ansible to manage Cisco devices see the `Cisco integration page <https://www.ansible.com/integrations/networks/cisco>`_.